adeich/adeich.github.io/_posts/2019-08-10-estimating-pi-with-random-numbers.md

 I've also plotted the $$1\sigma$$ and $$2\sigma$$ lines predicted by the central limit theorem.
 The lines appear to be doing a good job approximating the 67% and 95% confidence intervals for the estimates of $$\pi$$.

+### Generating a dataset for predicting confidence intervals

-Now say we didn't actually know the value of $$\pi$$.
-Let's generate a dataset of relatively small sample size and estimate some confidence intervals, with our (secret) knowledge of the true value of $$\pi$$ serving as a reality check:
+Say we didn't actually know the value of $$\pi$$.
+Let's generate a dataset of relatively small sample size and estimate some confidence intervals, using our (secret) knowledge of the true value of $$\pi$$ as a reality check:

 ~~~ python
 n, N = 100, 1000